-On our Semester in Melbourne – University of Melbourne program, you’ll study at one of the mostly highly ranked universities in the world.
 Situated steps away from the heart of the city, the University of Melbourne provides the perfect backdrop for a once-in-a-lifetime overseas study experience.
-You’ll enjoy prestigious academics and a lively social community housed on a bustling campus.
-Melbourne is an edgy and cosmopolitan city, always on the front lines of culture, arts, music, sports, and food.
-Over 140 cultures are represented in the city, giving Melbourne a distinctly vibrant, inclusive feel.
-Come explore it for yourself and end up adopting Melbourne as your second home.
+With prestigious academics and a lively social community housed on a bustling campus, it’s a great base to explore the edgy and cosmopolitan city of Melbourne – always on the front lines of culture, arts, music, sports, and food.

 - GPA Requirement